yvain13/ServiceNow-Scripts-MCP/README.md

 1. **User** enters an instruction or selects an existing script.
 2. **Gradio UI** (client) calls GPT‑4o *or* an MCP tool.
 3. **FastMCP server** translates the tool call into a ServiceNow REST request.
-4. Results stream back to the UI via SSE.
+4. Results stream back to the UI via HTTP.

 ---
 ## Key Files